Install Privoxy on Raspberry PI for Kid Safe Browsing

 Configure Browser Proxy Settings

-This section vary depending on used browser.
-So, you may be required to check you browser docs if you don’t know how to setup proxy configs.
+This section varies depending on the used browser.
+So, you may be required to check your browser docs if you don’t know how to set up proxy configs.

-Mark “Use a proxy server for your LAN (…)” option and use Raspberry PI IP address for “Address” field and “8118” for port field.
+Mark “Use a proxy server for your LAN (…)” option and use the Raspberry PI IP address for “Address” field and “8118” for the port field.
 Then click “Ok” button.

 From here, you can start navigating safely with default Privoxy shields.